For Sellers

 WHY RECOMMEND INSPECT YOUR REAL ESTATE?

-• I share a common goal with you, the agent; to assist our mutual client in finding a house that can become their home.
+- I share a common goal with you, the agent— to assist our mutual client, either in finding a house that can become their home or selling a home so they can move on with their lives.

-• I am a highly trained and experienced home inspector and will protect your clients from adverse conditions in a home they are considering purchasing.
+- I am a highly trained and experienced home inspector who will protect your clients from adverse conditions in a home they are considering purchasing.

-• Your clients will appreciate that you are looking out for their best interest, which will promote trust, future business, and referrals from your clients.
+- Your clients will appreciate that you are looking out for their best interests, which will promote trust, future business, and referrals from clients on both sides of the table.

-• I have four years experience and continue my training on a regular basis, making me a trusted expert.
+- I have years of experience and continue my training on a regular basis, making me a trusted expert.

 What's covered in your inspection?